IR Basis

 property statistics

-Quantum statistic (“F” for fermionic, “B” for bosonic)
+Quantum statistic (‘F’ for fermionic, ‘B’ for bosonic)

 Basis functions on the imaginary time axis.

 Set of IR basis functions on the imaginary time (tau) axis, where tau is a real number between zero and beta.
-To get the l-th basis function at imaginary time tau of some basis basis, use:
+To get the l-th basis function at imaginary time tau of some basis, use:

 ultau = basis.u[l](tau) # l-th basis function at time tau

 Note that u supports vectorization both over l and tau.
-In particular, omitting the subscript yields a vector with all basis functions, evaluated at that position:

 Basis functions on the reduced Matsubara frequency (wn) axis.